 Astoria Heights is a charming enclave of Tudor-style homes and curving streets brings an end to 19th Avenue, as it hits the airport.
 Nearby, the street grids of Astoria and Jackson Heights collide, separated by Hazen Street.
-Prior to 1998, these modern-day neighborhoods were respectively belonged to Long Island City and the village of Newtown.
+Prior to 1898, these modern-day neighborhoods respectively belonged to Long Island City and the village of Newtown.
 Today, both are part of greater New York City.

 The amusement district of North Beach once ringed Bowery Bay and Sanford Point, but in 1929, the Glenn H. Curtiss Airport moved in, muscling out the resort community.
 In 1937, the city took over the airport, purchased additional land around it, and expanded it into the East River.
 Two years later, LaGuardia Airport opened, with seaplanes on Bowery Bay’s Marine Air Terminal, and two long runways for airplanes.
 The airport’s proximity to Manhattan made it an instant success.
 Within a year of its opening, it took the record as the world’s busiest commercial airport.

 As mentioned earlier, Berrian Boulevard is only 4 blocks long, but it was supposed to line the shore, as this 1920s map shows.
 Ironically on this map, the dotted line was built, while the solid section of the boulevard was not, occupied by the airport.
 Cutting across the grid is Astoria Boulevard, an ancient road connecting Astoria to Flushing.
 Trains Meadows, a long-forgotten area no longer appears on today’s maps, replaced by East Elmhurst.